RSG: Beating Subgradient Method without Smoothness and Strong Convexity: Conclusion

 \section{Conclusion}

 In this work, we have proposed a novel restarted subgradient method for non-smooth and/or non-strongly convex optimization for obtaining an $\epsilon$-optimal solution.
 By leveraging the lower bound of the first-order optimality residual, we establish a generic complexity of RSG that improves over standard subgradient method.
 We have also considered several classes of non-smooth and non-strongly convex problems that admit a local error bound condition and derived the improved order of iteration complexities for RSG.
-Several extensions have been made to generalize the theory of RSG to a $p$-norm space and to design a parameter-free variant of RSG without requiring the knowledge of the multiple constant in the local error bound condition.
+Several extensions have been made to design a parameter-free variant of RSG without requiring the knowledge of the constants in the local error bound condition.
 Experimental results on several machine learning tasks have demonstrated the effectiveness of the proposed algorithms in comparison to the subgradient method.